javascript-tutorial/en.javascript.info/1-js/4-more-syntax/1-function-arguments-rest-spread/article.md

 ## Summary

-- When `...` occurs in function parameters, it's "rest parameters" and gathers the rest of the list into the array.
+- When `...` is at the end of function parameters, it's "rest parameters" and gathers the rest of the list into the array.
-- When `...` occurs anywhere else, it's called a "spread operator" and expands an array into the list.
+- When `...` occurs in a function call, it's called a "spread operator" and expands an array into the list.

 Together they help to travel between a list and an array of parameters with ease.